German Constitutional Court case on Lisbon 30 June 2009

 The primacy of EU law will only be accepted as long as the European institutions respect their delegated competences.
 German citizens and companies are invited to go to the German Constitutional Court if they find that the EU has legislated - or judged - outside the areas explicitly delegated to the EU.

-The Court implicitly rejects the content in Art.
-344 TFEU giving the monopoly to judge on interpretations on EU law to the European Court of Justice in Luxembourg and Declaration no 17 reminding on the primacy of EU law.
+The Court implicitly rejected the content in Article 344 TFEU giving the monopoly to judge on interpretations on EU law to the European Court of Justice in Luxembourg and Declaration no 17 reminding on the primacy of EU law.

 The German Parliament passed the required legislation in September 2009 to allow the re-elected German President Köhler to send the letter of ratification to the Italian President Napolitano who stores the EU treaties.

-The Court cases were intiatated by different citizen groups, the left party "Die Linke" and German MP Peter Gauweiler from the Bavarian CSU party.
-The CSU party has announced far reaching reforms on the relationship between the German Parliaments and the EU.
+Different citizen groups initiated the Court cases, the left party "Die Linke" and German MP Peter Gauweiler from the Bavarian CSU party.
+The CSU party has announced far-reaching reforms on the relationship between the German Parliaments and the EU.

 The Court offered costs to be partly paid by the state.
 The verdict was heavily criticised from the former German foreign minister Joschka Fischer and many others.